EdgeFirstAI/documentation/docs/models/modelpack/validation/user_managed.md

 !!! note
     Specify the EdgeFirst Studio server among these variations: "test", "stage", "saas".
 This is an optional parameter as the default is set to "saas".

-Next download the dataset using edgefirst-client by following the commands shown for downloading the [dataset](../../../perception/studio.md#dataset-operations) and the [annotations](../../../perception/studio.md#annotation-management).

 Once the validator is installed and authenticated, run validation using the following command.

 ```shell